Pixplicity/StandardSmashdown/README.md

 ### Licensing

-We invite everyone to play Standard Smashdown and to create, adapt or reject it's rules and regulations.
+We invite everyone to play Standard Smashdown and to create, adapt or reject its rules and regulations.
 Tell us what works, what doesn't, or why we should call it *Common Smashdown* or *Strict Smashdown* instead.